Medications for Addiction Treatment

-- Contingency management: This approach uses various forms of incentives or rewards to keep people in treatment.
+- Contingency management: This approach uses various incentives or rewards to keep people in treatment.
 For example, a program may offer vouchers for movie tickets in exchange for attending counseling sessions.

-- Motivational interviewing: This is most often used to get people into treatment, or retain them in treatment, as well as to overcome their resistance to going to treatment.
+- Motivational interviewing: This is most often used to get people into treatment or retain them in treatment, as well as to overcome their resistance to seeking help.

-- Family therapy: Another popular intervention, family therapy can help address patterns in family functioning and the impact on substance use, as well as improve overall family functioning.
+- Family therapy: Another popular intervention, family therapy can help address patterns in family functioning and the impact on substance use, as well as improve the family dynamic.

-- Group counseling: Counseling in a group setting reinforces drug-free lifestyles through social reinforcement.14
+- Group counseling: Counseling in a group setting encourages individuals to pursue drug-free lifestyles through social reinforcement.14